xster/flutter-wiki/Setting-up-the-Engine-development-environment.md

      },
    ]
    ```
-5. `cd engine` (Change to the directory in which you put the
+1. `cd engine` (Change to the directory in which you put the
    `.gclient` file.)
-6. `gclient sync` This will fetch all the source code that Flutter
+1. `gclient sync` This will fetch all the source code that Flutter
    depends on.
 Avoid interrupting this script, it can leave your
    repository in an inconsistent state that is tedious to clean up.
    (This step automatically runs `git clone`, among other things.)
-7. `cd src/flutter` (Change to the `flutter` directory of the `src`
+1. `cd src/flutter` (Change to the `flutter` directory of the `src`
    directory that `gclient sync` created in your `engine` directory.)
-8. `git remote add upstream git@github.com:flutter/engine.git` (So
+1. `git remote add upstream git@github.com:flutter/engine.git` (So
    that you fetch from the master `flutter/engine` repository, not
    your clone, when running `git fetch` et al.)
-9. `cd ..` (Return to the `src` directory that `gclient sync` created
+1. `cd ..` (Return to the `src` directory that `gclient sync` created
     in your `engine` directory.)
-10. If you're on Linux, run: `sudo ./build/install-build-deps-android.sh`
+1. If you're on Linux, run the following. **Note:** These scripts are
+    distro- and version-specific, so are not guaranteed to work on
+    every configuration.
+If they fail, you may need to find comparable
+    packages to the ones that weren't found.
+    - `sudo ./build/install-build-deps-android.sh`
-11. If you're on Linux, run: `sudo ./build/install-build-deps.sh`
+    - `sudo ./build/install-build-deps.sh`
+    - `sudo ./flutter/build/install-build-deps-linux-desktop.sh`
-12. If you're on Linux, run: `sudo ./flutter/build/install-build-deps-linux-desktop.sh`
+1. If you're on Mac:
-13. If you're on Mac, install Oracle's Java JDK, version 1.8 or later.
+    - install Oracle's Java JDK, version 1.8 or later
-14. If you're on Mac, install `ant`: `brew install ant`
+    - install `ant`: `brew install ant`
-15. If you're on Windows, install Visual Studio (non-Google developers only).
-16. If you're planning on working on the
+1. If you're planning on working on the
     [buildroot](https://github.com/flutter/buildroot) repository as
     well, and have a local checkout of that repository, run the
     following commands in the `src` directory to update your git